 Well, that was me – with the men I was dating.

 I consciously chose to learn as much as I could from each attempted relationship.
 Then I dusted myself off, and kept on searching.

 Recently my now 4 year old son (Ari Salmansohn) said to me, “Mommy, I’m so glad I found you!”

 Yes, he said that he found me!

 I smiled, thinking about this idea:

-I remembered back to that fateful evening in the laundry room, 6 years ago, when I was almost ready to stop seeking my Heavy Longing.
+I was almost ready to stop seeking my Heavy Longing.